- Start your Entry

-Dr Rob Harris is the Director of the Australian Centre for Event Management, at the University of Technology Sydney where he also co-ordinates the Master of Management (Event Management).
-Rob has been involved in event management education and training for over 15 years and is a co-author of the texts Festival and Special Event Management and Event Management.
+Dr Rob Harris is a former Director of the Australian Centre for Event Management, at the University of Technology Sydney where he also co-ordinated the Master of Management (Event Management).
+Rob has been involved in event management education and training for over 18 years and is a co-author of the texts Festival and Special Event Management and Event Management.
 Additionally, he has acted as a consultant for a variety of organisations associated with the events field including Arts ACT, Events Tasmania, Events NSW and the Sydney Olympic Park Authority.
-Rob was also a foundation director of the Festivals and Events Association of Australia, and presently serves on the editorial boards of the academic journals Event Management and International Journal of Event and Festival Management.
+Rob was also a foundation director of the Festivals and Events Association of Australia, and presently serves on the editorial boards of the academic journals Event Management and the International Journal of Event and Festival Management.

 Di Henry OAM